-The recent approval of a vaccine brings hope, but also raises a lot of questions for employers including whether the vaccinations can be mandatory and what ramifications could result from making it mandatory.
-Some (but not all) of the important issues include workplace safety/OSHA obligations, workers’ compensation, and disability and religious accommodation.
-The following is a summary of some potential issues.
+The recent approval of a vaccine brings hope, but also raises a lot of questions for employers.
+Including whether the vaccinations can be mandatory.
+What ramifications could result from making it mandatory?
+Some important issues include workplace safety, OSHA obligations, workers’ compensation, disability, and religious accommodation.

-Last, the EEOC has said it will not violate the Genetic Information Nondiscrimination Act for employers to require employees to get COVID vaccinations, even those that use mRNA technology, unless administration of the vaccine requires pre-screening questions that ask about genetic information, such as family members’ medical histories.
+Last, the EEOC said it will not violate the Genetic Information Nondiscrimination Act (GINA) for employers to require employees to get COVID vaccinations.
+Even those that use mRNA technology.
+Unless the administration of the vaccine requires pre-screening questions that ask about genetic information, such as family medical histories.

 In addition to the information provided in the EEOC guidance, employers must be aware of several other issues, such as workers’ compensation implications.
 For instance, if an employer requires the vaccination as a condition of employment and the employee develops a reaction because of it.
 It may be considered a compensable workers’ compensation claim.
 Likewise, there may be considerations under OSHA’s general duty clause.

 Depending on how the use of the vaccination is interpreted in terms of general workplace safety.
 There are many other considerations as well.
 Including employees who object not for religious or medical reasons, but on moral or other grounds.
 How such a policy could apply to employees working remotely who arguably could not pose a threat to the workplace.

 There are certainly issues that continue to develop as COVID vaccinations become more readily available.
 Employers should start thinking now about how they intend to approach the vaccination issue and whether they want to make it mandatory.

 The analysis is likely to continue to change as guidance under the CDC changes and more is known about the vaccinations and their effect.
 We will continue to provide updates as more information becomes available.